Kagebounshin/game-rating-site/README.md

 - Another bug I've encountered is at the edit-review page, I've preloaded the image field with it's current [value](static/img/img-readme/bug03.png), but if I don't load the same or a new images I get an error. ["Missing required parameter - file"](static/img/img-readme/bug02.png).

+- When deleting an object from your backlog, the one that is at the top of the list gets deleted, not the one that you choosed.
+Unless the one ou choosed is at the top of the list. [](static/img/img-readme/bug04.png) [](static/img/img-readme/bug05.png), The problem came once I've added a modal wich just checks if you really want to delete the current object.

 ## Deployment